A few months ago I earned my first $1,000 with an hour of “work” as a coach. Not your typical life coach salary.

 The more aware you are, the bigger the realizations.

-And the biggest realization might be the truth you’re least expecting, which is this: if anyone you mingle with resists your intention on the outside it is because they are picking up on your resistance on the inside.
+And the biggest realization might be the truth you’re least expecting, which is this: if anyone externally resists your intention it is because they are picking up on your resistance on the inside.

 Once you believe, they will believe.